Bit-Quill/opensearch-project-sql/docs/dev/opensearch-same-table-join-query.md

 ## 4. Use Cases

-Use Cases have examples that is defined in the Annex.
+Use Cases with examples for all the ways the join field can be accessed in OpenSearch.
+Each use case contains examples, with data and mappings defined in the Annex.

 ### 4.1 Case SELECT...
 FROM...
 JOIN ON parent relation